nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/colour/primary-colours.md

 :::

-Use different colours (eg #005EB8, #00A499, #AE2573) to represent different groups of qualitative data.
+Use different colours (e.g. #005EB8, #00A499, #AE2573) to represent different groups of qualitative data.
 When data is binary, use 100% and 50% tints of each colour to represent this.

 ![colour scheme for binary qualitative data](../images/binary_qual.png)

-Use two different colours (eg #005EB8, #AE2573), and white (#FFFFFF) as the central third colour, for diverging data.
-When data is sequential, use tints of each colour (eg 100%, 60%, 30% in descending order) to represent this.
+Use two different colours (e.g. #005EB8, #AE2573), and white (#FFFFFF) as the central third colour, for diverging data.
+When data is sequential, use tints of each colour (e.g. 100%, 80%, 60% in descending order) to represent this.

 ![colour scheme for diverging sequential data](../images/diverge_seq.png)

-Use Use two different colours (eg #005EB8, #AE2573), and white (#FFFFFF) as the central third colour, for diverging data.
+Use Use two different colours (e.g. #005EB8, #AE2573), and white (#FFFFFF) as the central third colour, for diverging data.
 When data is binary, use 100% and 50% tints of each colour to represent this.

 ![colour scheme for binary diverging data](../images/binary_diverge.png)

-Use different colours (eg #005EB8, #00A499, #AE2573) to represent different groups of qualitative data.
-When data is sequential, use tints of each colour (eg 100%, 60%, 30% in descending order) to represent this.
+Use different colours (e.g. #005EB8, #00A499, #AE2573) to represent different groups of qualitative data.
+When data is sequential, use tints of each colour (e.g. 100%, 80%, 60% in descending order) to represent this.

 ![colour scheme for sequential qualitative data](../images/qual_seq.png)